CPernet/ReproducibleQuantitativeDataScience/README.md

 - Time to update your code - implement some of the practices discussed today using agentic coding, let's review each other work/discuss.
 Tip: don't forget to version control your code, makes it easier to see what the agent changes.

 *Please prepare before the course*:
 Install [VSCode](https://code.visualstudio.com/download), open it and sign into your github account.
-Make sure agents are enabled in your VS Code settings
+Make sure agents are enabled in your VS Code settings.
+You can use Copilot for free by signing up for the [Copilot Free plan](https://github.com/settings/copilot/features) and get a monthly allowance of inline suggestions and AI credits

 ### Day 4 - Better analyses